corsfix/docs/src/content/docs/cors-proxy/cached-response.md

 - Set `Cache-Control` to `public`.
 - Remove `Expiration` header.

-This feature is only available for GET requests, with cache TTL fixed at 1 hour.
+This feature is only available for GET requests.